Deseteral/lebkuchen-fm/README.md

 }
 ```

+## FM player
+`/packages/fm-player`\
+Web client for the player.
+Communicates with the service via WebSocket event stream.

-## Scripts
+## Devops scripts
+`/packages/service`\
-Scripts related to the project live in the `scripts` directory.
+Scripts related to maintenance of the service.
-TODO: Add missing scripts

 ## License
 This project is licensed under the [MIT license](LICENSE).